drvinceknight/gtb/chapters/introduction/main.md

 Because game theory spans multiple disciplines, no single definition fully captures its scope.
-This book aims to provide a solid understanding of game theory---what it can do and how to apply it.
+This book aims to provide a solid understanding of game theory: what it can do and how to apply it.

 ## Who is this book for?